Leedehai/ccindex/README.md

 ```

 **NOTE** if the target source file includes user headers, user header directories must be specified with the `-i` option, otherwise some symbols won't be recognized.
 If there are multiple user header directories, separate them with comma `,` without whitespace.
 > user headers: headers that are not in compiler's system header search paths.
-C++ standard library's headers and the operating system's API headers are system headers.
+Normally speaking, user headers are included by `#include ".."`, while system headers are included by `#include <..>`, e.g. standard library and system API.

 **NOTE** tested on Python2, but should work with Python3